2016–2022 Yemen cholera outbreak: Background

 As of 2017, Yemen had a population of 25 million and was geographically divided into 22 governorates.

 The Yemeni Civil War is an ongoing conflict that began in 2015 between two factions: the internationally recognized Yemeni government, led by Abdrabbuh Mansur Hadi, and the Houthi armed movement, along with their supporters and allies.
 Both claim to constitute the official government of Yemen.
 Houthi forces controlling the capital Sanaʽa, and allied with forces loyal to the former president Ali Abdullah Saleh, have clashed with forces loyal to the government of Abdrabbuh Mansur Hadi, based in Aden.
 A Saudi Arabian-led intervention in Yemen was launched in 2015, with Saudi Arabia leading a coalition of nine countries from the Middle East and Africa, in response to calls from President Abdrabbuh Mansur Hadi for military support.

 Cholera is an infection of the small intestine by strains of the bacterium Vibrio cholerae.
 It is spread mostly by unsafe water and unsafe food that has been contaminated with human feces containing the bacteria.
 Symptoms may range from none, to mild, to severe.
 The classic symptom is large amounts of watery diarrhea lasting a few days.
 Diarrhea can be so severe that it leads, within hours, to severe dehydration and electrolyte imbalance.
+In severe cases, shock and seizures may occur.
+Vomiting and muscle cramps may also occur.
 The primary treatment is oral rehydration therapy—the replacement of fluids with slightly sweet and salty solutions.
 In severe cases, intravenous fluids may be required, and antibiotics may be beneficial.

 Prevention methods against cholera include improved sanitation and access to clean water.
 Cholera vaccines that are given by mouth provide reasonable protection for about six months.
 Two oral killed vaccines are available: Dukoral and Shanchol.
 Total cost, including delivery costs, of oral cholera vaccination is under US$10 per person.